The best logo typography

 Serif and Sans-Serif fonts are more suitable for logos; Script and Decorative fonts are more often used with icons.

-For Clean logo design Check these fonts:
+For Clean design Check these fonts for Designing logo:

 Avenir Next® is a new take on a classic face.
 It’s the result of taking a splendidly designed sans font and updating it so that its technical standards exceed the status quo.
 The font family’s design is clean and outspoken, and it works brilliantly for both blocks of copy and headlines, making it not just a modern typeface but one advanced for its time.
 Complete your designs with these perfect fonts pairings: Dante™, Joanna® Nova, Kairos™, Menhart™, Soho®, and ITC New Veljovic®.